-asking for support fixing issues with systems used to set and collect work.
-Preparing for Remote learning: The following steps should be in place with staff:
+asking for support fixing issues with systems used to set and collect work

+Support for Preparing for Remote learning:

+The following steps should be in place with staff:
-Staff have access to Microsoft Teams for students.

-Pupils have access to the relevant Microsoft Team.
-Pupils will receive a Team's training session.
-Staff are familiar with the main functions of Microsoft Teams.
-Staff have the ability to host a Teams Meeting (video and/or audio) with their student from home.
-Parents and pupils are made aware in advance of the arrangements in place for the continuity of education.
-Ensure that staff and children have access to a suitable device to use at home to access
+- Staff have access to Microsoft Teams education for students. - Pupils have access to the relevant Microsoft Teams. - Pupils will receive a Team's training session. - Staff are familiar with the main functions of Microsoft Teams. - Staff have the ability to host a Teams Meeting (video and/or audio) with their student from home. - Parents and pupils are made aware in advance of the arrangements in place for the continuity of education. - Ensure that staff and children have access to a suitable device to use at home to access Teams.